Below are the top 10 most frequently asked questions about the JCU voice mail system.

 After pressing 4 or 7 to adjust the speed, the message will begin to play again at the newly adjusted speed.
 If it is still too fast or slow, press 1 to pause the message again, and follow the same steps until the desired speed is obtained.

-6. While listening to message, is there a way to “repeat” the message from the beginning?
+6. While listening to message, is there a way to “repeat” the message from the beginning without waiting for the message to finish playing?

 Yes.
 At any point while listening to a message, simply press 6 to “repeat.”
 The message will start again from the beginning, this time however, without the caller information.